thatcherfreeman/utility-dctls/README.md

 ---

 ### ColorChecker DCTL
-Generates a colorchecker image based on the original specification (you can find in Documentation/ColorChecker.pdf).
+Generates a synthetic image of the Macbeth ColorChecker based on one of two datasets: the X-Rite post-2014 measured LAB values, or the original paper (you can find in Documentation/ColorChecker.pdf).
 Outputs in XYZ/Linear color space.

 #### DCTL Parameters
 **Exposure Adjustment**: Stops of exposure adjustment, in case the rendered image isn't your preferred brightness.